 International English Language Testing System (IELTS)

-The minimum requirement is an overall band score of 6.0 (academic module) and no more than two years before the start of the program.
+The minimum requirement is an overall band score of 6.0 (academic module) no more than 2 years before the start of the program

 Canadian Test of English for Scholars and Trainees (Can Test) – Ontario only